 The seat of the Khmer Empire between the 9th and 15th centuries, the Angkor complex includes over 1,000 temples.
 Rising early, the tour begins in the heart of Angkor Thom, the old walled city – passing through its South Gate you'll reach the enigmatic Bayon and visit the Elephant Terrace and the Terrace of the Leper King.
 Continue to Ta Prohm, an atmospheric temple left in the grips of the jungle.
 This afternoon is dedicated to the indescribable Angkor Wat.
 The best preserved of Angkor's temples, examine the vast number of intricate details and relish the sheer magnificence of its architecture.

 Admire the captivating Banteay Srei, a richly embellished Hindu Temple made of rose-coloured sandstone.
 Wander the atmospheric ruins of Preah Khan.
-Ascend to the summit of the high-reaching temple Pre Rup in time to watch the sunset over the rice fields.
+Take a leisurely boat ride on the moat of Angkor Thom and view hidden elements of the ancient Khmer water systems.

 Depart Siem Reap for the city of Battambang, stopping off at the National Silk Centre where you can learn about the silk creation process.